Pierre-Louis789/sports-voyagers1/README.md

 ├── info.html                # All info and Q&A |
 ├── contact.html             # Dedicated contact form page|
 ├── README.md                # Project documentation|
-** Html made for each trips and destinations not listed.

 ├── assets/
 │   ├── css/
 │   │   ├── base.css         # Base and global styles